The application for fall 2019 is now closed.

 To apply, a completed web-based application is required, including:

 - For students whose native language is not English and who have not received their undergraduate education at a U.S. college or university: official TOEFL exam scores from ETS

 Applicants are required to take the GRE examination from ETS and to request that scores be sent directly to Princeton.
 This test can be taken all over the world.
-Almost all applicants submit scores for the GRE General Test.
+All applicants must submit scores for the GRE General Test.
 Many applicants also submit scores for one of the Science Subject Tests.

 Requests for application fee waivers will be considered for U.S. citizens or permanent residents on the basis of significant financial hardship, or if you have participated or are currently participating in one of the several eligible programs (see Fee Waivers

 ).
 Proof of program participation will need to be uploaded along with your application.
 The fee waiver option is accessible through the payment section of the admission application.
-If you choose that option, the fee waiver application will become part of your admission application and must be submitted by the application deadline of November 27, 2017.
+If you choose that option, the fee waiver application will become part of your admission application and must be submitted by the application deadline.
 Applicants will be notified of a fee waiver decision within one week after the applications are submitted.
 Please email gs[at]princeton[dot]edu

 Princeton, NJ 08544